-Students apply to the Jackson School following the standard procedures for the university, as outlined in the UT Austin Undergraduate Course Catalog.
+Students apply to the Jackson School following the standard procedures for the university, as outlined in the UT Austin General Information and Undergraduate Catalog.

 Visit the Jackson School

-Are you are a high school junior or senior or perhaps currently at another college or university and thinking about transferring to UT and the Jackson School in particular?
+Are you are a high school junior or senior or perhaps currently at another college or university and thinking about transferring to the UT Austin Jackson School of Geosciences?
 Do you have a keen interest in the geosciences?
 Would you like to visit the Jackson School before you make your decision to join us?
 If your answers are yes, then you are at the right place.

-During the visit you will meet with one of our professors and current undergraduate faculty advisor, Dr. Liz Catlos.
-She will give you an overview of the department and the Jackson School as a whole.
-There are some exciting ongoing developments and many more on the horizon.
-You will also have an opportunity to meet with one of our undergraduate advisors, Jesse Garcia or Jessica Bradford who will give you a more detailed plan of what to look forward to on your journey towards an undergraduate degree at the Jackson School.
-Be sure to ask about the merit based scholarships given during every long semester.
-To wrap up the visit a current JSG undergraduate student will give you a tour of the building, there are some real gems to see, followed by lunch (our treat) at a nearby eatery.
+During your visit you will have the opportunity to meet with geosciences faculty, academic advising staff members, and current students.
+Together they will give you an overview of the Jackson School and the exciting programs available to geosciences undergraduates.
+JSG Academic Advisors will give you a detailed plan of what to look forward to on your journey towards an undergraduate degree at the Jackson School.
+To wrap up your visit, a current JSG undergraduate student will give you a tour of the building followed by lunch (our treat) on campus.
 This is a great way for both the prospective student and parent(s) to get a down-to-earth view on being a Jackson School student.

 If this sounds like something you would be interested in please make a reservation for a visit to BOTH the University and to the Jackson School of Geosciences at http://admissions.utexas.edu/visit.
 Registration is required for those interested in participating in all aspects of the visit due to limited space.